JeremieSiller/get_next_line/README.md

 **usage:**

-get_next_line gets called with a FD and a pointer to a string in which it will store the read-line.
+get_next_line gets called with a filedescriptor (fd) and a pointer to a string in which it will store the read-line.
 The string is allocated and needs to be proplery freed to avoid leaks.
+The function saves read characters in a buffer if it read more than one line.
+Therefor not reading a file to the end could produce leaks.

 **return values:**